 I wasn't sure this was something I could give up, but I also knew that I couldn't continue it if it wasn't God's will for my life.
 If God wasn't in it, I knew it wouldn't be worth the pursuit, so I waited.

 When the inspiration for a new book finally came, there were days that I couldn't get the words out fast enough.
 This new novel had the, "psychological thriller," aspect that I loved to write, but it was also full of the character of God.
 It was a story I could be proud of, and I believed that in the end, it would bring God glory.
 I began to research the Christian fiction market and found that it was bigger than I thought and I found a place I thought my novel would fit.
+When the book was almost finished, I took the first two chapters to a workshop in San Diego and came home really encouraged.
+I felt like I was almost there.
+I then went to my first Christian writers conference with some women from my church and again, felt like I was on the right track.
+I was almost ready.

 The largest Christian writers conference in the nation was just a few months away in LA, so I decided to set my sights on that.
 I lined up a job to pay for it, then got on the website.
 There was a mentoring clinic for advanced fiction being held right before the conference itself, so I applied.
 I had to submit some chapters from my book, and I wasn't even sure I'd get in, but I knew I wanted to participate in it if I could, and then, I waited.